neema20/SimplyU/README.md

 ##Changelog:

 **The Build Archives are now .7z files; they're Password Protected for Security Purposes.
 The Password is "d2fd34".
-Let me know if you don't like this change.**
+Let me know if you don't like this change.
+This helps to prevent Anti-Virus Software from scanning the Archive, and removing it.
+Even though it contains nothing Malicious.**

 ###Release 0.6.2:
 * Fixed a few bugs